damklis/fakedatafactory/README.md

 # Contribution

-You can easily create a new DataFrame adding subclass of FakeRowBase to file `fake_rows.py`.
+You can easily create a new DataFrame type adding subclass of FakeRowBase to file `fake_rows.py`.
 Requirement:
 * Your class name needs to end with `FakeRow` phrase. (example: `FootballGameFakeRow`)